NomicFoundation/hardhat/docs/hardhat-network/README.md

 Hardhat Network is simply another network.
 If you wanted to be explicit, you could run, for example, `npx hardhat run --network hardhat scripts/my-script.js`.

-## Connecting to Hardhat Network from wallets and other software
+### Running stand-alone to support wallets and other software

 Hardhat Network can run in a standalone fashion so that external clients can connect to it.
 This could be MetaMask, your Dapp front-end, or a script.
 To run Hardhat Network in this way, run: